adigitoleo/vim-mellow/README.md

 ## Miscellaneous

-This theme was first motivated by a lack of `bg=light` option in [vim-farout], which uses similar colors in a completely different arrangement.
+This theme was first motivated by a lack of `bg=light` option in [vim-farout], which uses a similar palette in a completely different arrangement.
 I wanted a light theme with moderate contrast and warm colors, that didn't make me want to change every single syntax file.
 To me, mellow lies mid-way between `:syntax off` and popular themes like [solarized] or [gruvbox].

 And that's just the way I like it :)

 Some more links, for your convenience:
 - [RGB mellow palette]
-- [auto-generated previews]

 *Stay tuned for mellow's fellows (i3wm, rofi, ...)*